avtansh-code/pomodoro_timer/iOS/docs/README.md

 - Core timer features and controls
 - Statistics and analytics
 - Customization and theming
-- Advanced features (iCloud Sync, Focus Mode, Siri)
+- Advanced features (Focus Mode, Siri)
 - Privacy and security
 - Troubleshooting and FAQ
 - Tips and best practices